 The rental yield opportunity

-La Linea's average rental price is €10.50 per square metre per month, up 10.6% year on year.
-In Alcaidesa, rentals average €11.97 per square metre.
-Even in Atunara, the cheapest area, rentals sit at €6.17 per square metre.
+La Linea's average rental price is €10.50 per square metre per month, up 10.64% year-on-year (Indomio, January 2026).
+In Alcaidesa, rentals average €11.97 per square metre per month.
+In La Atunara, the most affordable zone, they average €6.17 per square metre per month.

-For detailed rental market data and trends, lalinearent.com tracks current prices across all La Linea barrios.
+For current rental market data across all La Linea barrios, lalinearent.com tracks live prices and trends.

 Treaty Implications for Foreign Buyers

 Spain has well-established processes for foreign property buyers.
 EU nationals can buy freely.
-Non-EU nationals need an NIE (foreigner identification number) but the process is straightforward.
+Non-EU nationals, including British citizens post-Brexit, need an NIE (Spanish tax identification number).
+For buyers based in or near La Linea, NIE applications are handled at the National Police in Algeciras.

 The treaty does not change Spanish property law.
-La Linea remains in Spain under Spanish jurisdiction.
-What it does change is the desirability of the location.
-A foreign buyer purchasing in La Linea is now buying into a town with an open border to a high-income British territory.
-That is a rare combination.
+La Linea remains under Spanish jurisdiction.
+What it changes is the desirability and practical accessibility of the location for people employed in Gibraltar.

 Risk Factors